 Top-Loading Adventure Backpack

 The Lowe Alpine backpack that I own is a top-loading backpack that is more geared toward hiking and camping adventures than typical plane travel.
 In addition to the main compartment, there are 4 external and 1 internal zippered pockets – including two that are designed specifically for packing shoes.
-Note: the model I carry is no longer in production.
+Note: the exact model I carry is no longer in production.

 One of the best features of a top-loading backpack is that the bag is soundly constructed with minimal worry of ripped seams or busted zippers.
 I can stuff my pack to the brim – and believe me, I do!
 Check out my complete Packing List to see everything I fit inside my 45L pack!